 1 2 Appendix A 3 Minor Subdivision Submission Requirements 4 A. General submission parameters.
-5 The subdivision planAn application for a Minor Subdivision shall consist of fourteen 6 fifteen (145) sets copies of plans one or more maps or drawings drawn to a scale of not 7 more no larger than forty (40) feet to the inch and supporting materials., which shall be legibly reproduced on a durable material or clearly drawn in ink on mylar and Tthe size 8 9 of the plan sheets submitted to the Planning Board shall in no case be no larger than twenty-four (24) x thirty-six (36) inches, but may be smaller with the permission of the 10 Planning Boardat the discretion of the developer.
+5 The subdivision planAn application for a Minor Subdivision shall consist of fourteen 6 fifteen (145) sets copies of plans one or more maps or drawings drawn to a scale of not more no larger than forty (40) feet to the inch and supporting materials., which shall be 7 legibly reproduced on a durable material or clearly drawn in ink on mylar and Tthe size 8 9 of the plan sheets submitted to the Planning Board shall in no case be no larger than twenty-four (24) x thirty-six (36) inches, but may be smaller with the permission of the 10 Planning Boardat the discretion of the developer.
 (Revised eff.
 12/10/03)A digital copy 11 of the complete application shall also be made available upon request.
-12 13 Such sheets shall have a margin of two (2) inches outside of the border lines on the left 14 side for binding and a one (1) inch margin outside the border along the remaining sides.
-15 Space shall be reserved thereon for endorsement by all appropriate agencies.
+12 13 Such sheets shall have a margin of two (2) inches outside of the border lines on the left side for binding and a one (1) inch margin outside the border along the remaining sides.
+14 15 Space shall be reserved thereon for endorsement by all appropriate agencies.
 16 B. List of Submission items.
 17 The application for approval of a Minor Subdivision shall include all the following 18 information.
 Information that must be shown on a plan is in bold type.: 19 1.
 Right, Title or Interest.
 Eevidence of right, title or interest in the site of the proposed 20 subdivision. name and address of record owner and applicant, and names of adjoining 21 property owners.
 22 23 2.
 Name of Subdivision/Applicant.
-Proposed name of the subdivision, or identifying 24 title, and name and address of record owner and applicant, names of adjoining 25 property owners, and The date of submission, north point, graphic map scale.
-26 27 3.
-Survey. - An actual field survey of the boundary lines of the tractA standard boundary survey of the site, giving complete descriptive data by bearings and 28 29 distances, made and certified by a licensed land surveyor; a copy of the deed for 30 the property to be developed, as well as copies of any easements, restrictions or covenants; The corners of the tract shall be located on the ground and marked by 31 32 monuments as herein required, and shall be referenced as shown on the Plan.
-The survey a plan shall showing the number of the lot, dimensions of area and 33 building envelope of each proposed lot; existing easements; and building lines 34 pertaining to the proposed subdivision and to the adjacent properties; 5.
-35 36 -IL-ocation mMap, showing the relative location of the proposed project in 37 relation to surrounding neighborhoods or areas of the Town; 6.7. sSufficient 38 data to determine readily the location, bearing and length of every lot line, and 39 boundary line and to reproduce such lines upon the ground.
-Where practical these 40 should be tied to reference points previously established; -41 42 4.
-Air and Water Pollution evaluation.
+Proposed name of the subdivision, or identifying 24 title, and name and address of record owner and applicant, names of adjoining 25 property owners, and The date of submission, north point, and graphic map 26 scale.
+27 28 3.
+Survey. - An actual field survey of the boundary lines of the tractA standard 29 boundary survey of the site, giving complete descriptive data by bearings and 30 distances, made and certified by a licensed land surveyor; a copy of the deed for 31 the property to be developed, as well as copies of any easements, restrictions or 32 covenants; The corners of the tract shall be located on the ground and marked by monuments as herein required, and shall be referenced as shown on the Plan.
+The 33 34 survey a plan shall showing the number of the lot, dimensions of area and 35 building envelope of each proposed lot; existing easements; and building lines 36 pertaining to the proposed subdivision and to the adjacent properties; 5.
+37 -ILocation mMap, showing the relative location of the proposed project in 38 relation to surrounding neighborhoods or areas of the Town; 6.7. sSufficient 39 data to determine readily the location, bearing and length of every lot line, and 40 boundary line and to reproduce such lines upon the ground.
+Where practical these 41 should be tied to reference points previously established.
+42

+4. Water Pollution evaluation.